xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 different but sound approach is not a defect, and the author has usually spent longer thinking about their particular context than you have.

+Also, avoid using review comments to "think out loud", or to comment on things outside the focus of the current pull request.
+No comment is better than a confusing comment.

 #### Review more than the code {#review-more-than-the-code}

 **The diff is only part of the change.**